xtclang/jmixin/README.md

     }
 ```

 We've defined `Vehicle` as an interface extending the `Mixin` interface and provided defaults for the method it declares.
-In order to store and access tate for a `Vehicle` we use a `mixin(State.class)` prefix.
+In order to store and access state for a `Vehicle` we use a `mixin(State.class)` prefix.
 This can be thought of as similar to `this` on a `class`'s method declaration.
 What `mixin(State.class)` does is find the `Vehicle.State` instance within a particular `Vehicle` instance. `Vechicle.State` is just a normal class which has our fields.
 You may notice that as compared to our original `class` based `Vehicle` the line count is nearly identical, we've just added the line `final class State extends Mixin.State` and its `{}`.
 Other than that the transformation consisted of replacing `public` with `default` and `this` with `mixin(State.class).`

 Note that with this pattern we mark our inner `State` class as `final`.
 This `final` ensures that we don't recreate the "diamond problem" when one mixin extends another (more below).